markshust/docker-magento/README.md

 6. Open `PHPStorm > Preferences > Languages & Frameworks > PHP > Servers` and create a new server:

-    * Set Name and Host to your domain name (ex. `magento2.test`)
+    * Set Name and Host to your domain name (ex. `magento.test`)
     * Keep port set to `80`
     * Check the Path Mappings box and map `src` to the absolute path of `/var/www/html`

 7. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration by clicking the plus sign and selecting it.
-Set the Name to your domain (ex. `magento2.test`).
+Set the Name to your domain (ex. `magento.test`).
 Check the `Filter debug connection by IDE key` checkbox, select the server you just setup, and under IDE Key enter `PHPSTORM`.
 This IDE Key should match the IDE Key set by the Chrome Xdebug Helper.
 Then click OK to finish setting up the remote debugger in PHPStorm.

 8. Open up `src/pub/index.php`, and set a breakpoint near the end of the file.
-Go to `Run > Debug 'magento2.test'`, and open up a web browser.
+Go to `Run > Debug 'magento.test'`, and open up a web browser.
 Ensure the Chrome Xdebug helper is enabled by clicking on it > Debug.
 Navigate to your Magento store URL, and Xdebug within PHPStorm should now trigger the debugger and pause at the toggled breakpoint.

 ### Linux